 4. Flexibility & adaptability

-By working with the perfect storm of historical, predictive, and real-time analytics, you can leverage strengths, identify weaknesses, spot emerging trends, and uncover insights you never thought possible as a CEO.
+By working with the perfect storm of historical, predictive, and real-time analytics, you can leverage strengths, identify weaknesses, spot emerging trends, and uncover insights you never thought possible.
 This level of BI reporting will filter down throughout the entire organization, making it efficient, effective, and industry-leading across departments.

 6. Performance review